geo-python-2019/feedback-summary/README.md

 In stead of highlighting individual quotes from the feedback, we tested how the feedback would look like as wordclouds :D A wordcloud summarizes a bunch of text, calculates word frequencies.
 The more popular the word, the bigger the text in the word cloud.

-Word cloud plots in this notebook are based on this tutorial: https://www.datacamp.com/community/tutorials/wordcloud-python
+Word cloud plotting is based on this tutorial: https://www.datacamp.com/community/tutorials/wordcloud-python

 ## Q1: 'Is the pace of the lessons too fast, too slow, or about right?'